Is OneTab open source?

 Saving takes one click and creates a snapshot of your current tab groups.
 Restoring also takes one click.
 It rebuilds those groups with the right names, colors, and tabs inside each group.
 OneTab cannot do that.

 Session Buddy is built around sessions.
+Its Chrome listing shows version 4.1.2, updated April 28, 2026, with 1,000,000 users.
 It automatically logs your browser sessions over time, giving you a history of which windows and tabs were open at different points.
 You can also name and save sessions manually, then restore them later.

 The appeal is simple: Session Buddy is free and has been around for years.
 The limitation is that it thinks in windows, not tab groups.
 Restore a session and your tabs come back in the right windows, but tab group structure may be lost or only partly preserved.

-Session Buddy is a strong choice if you do not use tab groups and just want a dependable way to save and restore your open tabs.
+Session Buddy is local-first and does not sync today, with future opt-in cloud storage described by the product.
+It is a strong choice if you do not use tab groups and just want a dependable way to save and restore your open tabs.
+For broader session-saving options, see Tab Session Manager.

 3. Workona, for heavy workspace users

 Workona replaces your tab workflow with its own workspace model.
 Each workspace holds tabs, docs, and links that you can switch between.
-It syncs to the cloud and works across devices.
+Its Chrome listing verifies cloud spaces, auto-save, sync, tab suspension, and security positioning.

 Workona's strength is the workspace model plus cloud sync.
-The trade-off is cost and complexity.
-Workona Pro starts at $7/month, and Team starts at $8/user/month with a 3-user minimum.
+The trade-off is cost and complexity: it is a paid cloud workspace product, not a simple open-source OneTab replacement.

 Workona makes sense if you want a full workspace management platform.
 It is overkill if you just want to save and restore tab groups.